 Are you ready to be a part of something meaningful and make a positive impact in your community?
 The Alzheimer’s Association NYC chapter invites you to our Make a Difference Night, where you can find local volunteer opportunities that match your interests and available time.

-Assist our Advocacy Manager with outreach and public policy goals with local, state and national officials.
-Email: Ian Magerkurth
+Assist our advocacy team to advance outreach and public policy goals with local, state and national officials.
+For more information, email Debbie Warburton.

 Education & Programs